daan/gcode-library-for-processing/README.md

 * Custom "pen up" and "pen down" gcodes for pen-plotters.

 Limitations:
-* beziers don't work with transformation matrices.
+* Beziers don't work yet with transformation matrices.
 * SVG shape is not supported yet.
 * This library doesn't do slicing
 * This library ignores any fills, just outlines.
+* the machine is mostly tested with GRBL.
+Homing and so on for Marlin and others need to be implemented.

 ## install ##

 Download the zip or clone the the archive into your processing library folder.
 Rename it to "gcode".

 ## Examples ##